-Before I sustained a spinal cord injury in May 2009 I was a happy, (relatively) care-free, 18 year old rock-climber.
-Life was good: I had just learnt to drive, I was planning a year of travelling and climbing and I had a conditional place at the University of Sheffield for afterwards – I felt pretty free and I was excited for the future!
-However, upon breaking my neck in a car accident, I was faced with a new reality of life in a wheelchair, dependent on the support of others to help me to achieve my goals.
-In the 8 months I spent in Sheffield Spinal Unit and the 7 months I spent in a residential home waiting for my parent’s house to be adapted, I began to gradually accept my new situation.
-Defining moments include being told, just three weeks after my accident when I was still on the high dependency unit, that I should try not to get too down about not being at Glastonbury with my friends that day as I would be able to go next year in an off-roading wheelchair.
+Before I sustained a spinal cord injury, I was a happy, (relatively) care-free, 18 year old rock-climber.
+Life was good: I had just learnt to drive, I was planning a year of travelling and climbing, and I had a conditional place at the University of Sheffield for afterwards – I felt pretty free and I was excited for the future!
+However, upon breaking my neck in a car accident, I was faced with a new reality of life using a wheelchair, dependent on the support of others to help me to achieve my goals.
+In the eight months I spent in Sheffield Spinal Unit and the seven months I spent in a residential home waiting for my parent’s house to be adapted, I began to gradually accept my new situation.
+Defining moments include being told, just three weeks after my accident, that I should try not to get too down about not being at Glastonbury with my friends that day, as I would be able to go next year in an off-roading wheelchair.
 At the time I hadn’t even sat up in bed properly, so the idea that I would need to use a wheelchair next year hadn’t even crossed my mind – I was still determined I would be able to climb again and go on the trips I’d planned!
-I also remember one night, probably 2 months post-injury, when I was told by a nurse that it was unlikely that I would gain any finger movement back and that people lived normal lives with the function I had but just needed PAs to help them.
+I also remember one night, probably two months post-injury, when I was told by a nurse that it was unlikely that I would gain any finger movement back.
+She said that people lived normal lives with the function I had but just needed PAs to help them.
 I struggled to comprehend how this was possible and how I would ever feel independent again.

-On top of this, it was incredibly difficult as a newly injured person to get used to telling people what I needed when I was still figuring out what worked well and what didn’t and what I could do without help.
-Often it was frustrating and I’m sure it was hard for my PAs too.
+On top of this, it was incredibly difficult as a newly injured person to get used to telling people what I needed.
+I was still figuring out what worked well and what didn’t and what I could do without help.
+It was often frustrating, and I’m sure it was hard for my PAs too.

-I spent only 6 weeks at home before I had to move away again to university and into student halls – this felt far too fast and I was not in any way prepared – I was still trying to adjust!
-My first semester was difficult as I lacked the confidence to put myself out there and meet new people which was important as I’m a sociable person and I didn’t live in a shared flat.
+I spent only six weeks at home before I had to move away again to university and into student halls – this felt far too fast and I was not in any way prepared.
+My first semester was difficult as I lacked the confidence to put myself out there and meet new people, which was important as I’m a sociable person and didn’t live in a shared flat.
 I also felt held back by using a wheelchair and having PAs around me constantly.
 But going on a Back Up ski karting course in Sweden at the end of my first semester was exactly what I needed to realise that things didn’t have to stay this way.
 The course was incredibly motivating and I came back with renewed confidence to take control of my life again.

-I now use an agency who provide me with live-in PAs who stay for 2 weeks at a time.
-I have some great regular PAs – my main one, who has become a good friend, works 2 weeks on, 2 weeks off.
-Sometimes I have new PAs as the job attracts young people who enjoy travelling but the care managers have a good understanding of who I’ll get along with and it usually works really well.
+I now use an agency who provide me with live-in PAs who stay for two weeks at a time.
+I have some great regular PAs – my main one (who has become a good friend) works two weeks on, two weeks off.
+Sometimes I have new PAs as the job attracts young people who enjoy travelling, but the care managers have a good understanding of who I’ll get along with and it usually works really well.

 I have learnt a lot along the way (and will continue to do so) about how to ensure my relationships with my PAs work.
 I am by no means perfect, but these are a few of the most important things I have learnt:

 - Feeling comfortable with PAs is essential.
-It is a close two-way relationship so we both have to get along well with each other for it to work.
-Everyone has very different personality traits and it may be that sometimes these clash.
-I try hard to get along with everyone and give it time, but if it isn’t working I have learnt to be OK with starting with someone new.
+It is a close two-way relationship so we both have to get along well for it to work.
+Everyone has very different personality traits and people do clash from time to time.
+I try hard to get along with everyone, but – if it isn’t working – I have learnt to be OK with starting with someone new.

 - My care is my responsibility.
 Firstly, it is important to not rely on PAs to think for me – I should be in control of my own life.
 This requires being organised and explaining what I need in an understandable way.
 That said, this has been a difficult skill to learn and I try not to insult a PA’s intelligence by explaining the simplest of tasks or confuse them by listing loads of things at once!
 This obviously gets easier the more someone gets to know me.
 Secondly, I try to do as much as possible for myself without help.
 Sometimes this is a mental battle as I have to weigh up the exhaustion and time spent trying to do something on my own against actually getting it done so I can get on with my day and focus on my other goals (of which I have many!).

 - It is important to be honest and open.
-If there is an obvious issue or there’s tension in the house, I find it works well to talk about it to try make things right again.
+If there’s tension in the house, I find it works well to talk about it to try make things right again.
 Don’t be afraid to apologise or to compromise.
 For the relationship to work well, both people need to be happy.

 - Be sensitive to each other.
 It is also important to remember that everyone has bad days and gets moody at times, myself included.
-If this is the case and it’s something small, or one of us is just tired, sometimes it’s not worth saying anything and it will all blow over.
+If this is the case and it’s something small, or one of us is just tired, it’s often not worth saying anything as it will all blow over.

 - Space is important.
-Especially with live-in care, we both need time to ourselves.
+We both need time to ourselves, especially with live-in care.
 I live with my boyfriend so we can just go out or I can see my friends.
 I do appreciate it’s a very difficult job for PAs to put their own life aside to help me live mine.
 That’s why it’s important that they have time to relax and do what they want, like go to the gym or head out for a walk.